1. Why has the University cancelled Convocation ceremonies for 2020?

 15. What accessibility considerations have been made for the virtual ceremony?

 The virtual ceremony will be filmed in advance and broadcast on November 21 at 12:00 p.m.
 EST at www.utoronto.ca/convocation.

 The video will be live captioned and have audio description.
 Other accessibility considerations are still to be confirmed but will be updated here as soon as possible

 Alternative format information: For questions and feedback about the accessibility of our convocation video, including alternate-format requests, please email firstname.lastname@example.org.

-Unlike for Spring graduates, the date that will appear on your diploma will be the date of the virtual ceremony.
-That means everyone will have the same conferral date.
+Unlike for Spring graduates, the date that will appear on your diploma will be the date of the virtual ceremony - November 21, 2020.
 This is the same date that will appear on your transcript.

 New measures have been put in place to ensure the health and safety of the staff as they process thousands of diplomas and packages each day while maintaining strict hygiene measures and adhere to physical distancing guidelines.
 Personal protection equipment (masks and gloves) are also being used.

 Similarly for the filming of the virtual ceremony, health and safety regulations regarding physical distancing and personal protection equipment have been followed.
 The safety and wellbeing of all involved is a top priority.

 19. My permanent address in ACORN was incorrect or missing and my diploma could not be delivered.
 How do I get my diploma?

 If your permanent address was incorrect: The courier company will call the number provided but if the diploma cannot be delivered, it must be returned to the Office of Convocation (with additional charges).
 We will contact you to correct the address, however any further attempts to courier the diploma will be at your expense.